 We are no longer accepting applications for RVP scholarships.
 Thank you for your interest!

 Eligible applicants are resident leaders and representatives from public agencies and the nonprofit community who serve communities with an urgent need to address the negative impacts of vacant, abandoned, and deteriorated properties, centering communities of color that are disproportionally impacted by public health, housing, and economic crises.
 Individuals who have received scholarship awards for a previous RVP conference are not eligible.

-Reclaiming Vacant Properties Conference scholarship applications will be reviewed by Center for Community Progress staff.
-Scholarship recipients will be selected based on the following criteria:
+Scholarship applications will be reviewed by Center for Community Progress staff and selected based on the following criteria:

-- Demonstrated commitment to social equity in community development
+- Demonstrated commitment to racial equity

-- Financial need
+- Demonstrated financial need

 - Geographic diversity

-- Additional consideration may be given to those applicants who demonstrate how their lived experience in neighborhood(s) impacted by vacancy and abandonment has inspired their work in the field of community development.
+- Additional consideration may be given to those applicants who demonstrate how their lived experience in neighborhoods impacted by vacancy and abandonment has inspired their work in the field of community development.